 You can't beat homemade pancakes in the morning!
 My banana oat pancake recipe is my favourite and one of the most popular recipes on my blo - they're quick and easy to whip up, cook well, and only require a few simple cheap pantry ingredients to make - here's the recipe.

-9. Speedy toast
+9. Speedy toast with a nutritious topping

 - Smoked salmon with avocado or cream cheese